pjhur/subreddit_explorer/README.md

 ## Web Application

-This project is available online at: http://www.apexquery.com
+This project is available online at: http://www.apexquery.com <br>
+The web application gives results generated using 97 million comments from September 2018.

 ## License